Helioviewer-Project/hvJP2K/README.md

 `header` must be an Astropy FITS header.
 The caller supplies the output name.
 Precinct height and width must be powers of two from 128 through 32768.

+The encoding defaults form part of the Helioviewer/esajpip profile.
+Adjust `compression_ratio` as needed; changing any other encoding default is strongly discouraged.

 ### Verify a JP2 file

 ```sh